Paper 2022/713

 Abstract

 We study the problem of private set union in the two-party setting, providing several new constructions.
 We consider the case where one party is designated to receive output.
-In the semi-honest setting, we provide two protocols.
-Our four-round protocol out-performs the state-ofthe-art in both communication and computation, and has a runtime that is 1.3X-2X faster than existing protocols.
-Our two-round protocol is only slightly more expensive, but it is still faster than existing protocols and has the property that the receiver message can be re-used across multiple executions.
-All our semi-honest protocols are post-quantum secure.
-In the setting where the sender is malicious, we provide the first protocols that avoid the use of expensive zero-knowledge proofs.
-We estimate (conservatively) that our constructions are less than 2X more expensive than the best known semi-honest constructions.
-As in the semi-honest setting, we describe two protocols: a faster one that requires four rounds of communication, and a slightly more expensive protocol that allows the receiver message to be re-used.
-Our work draws on several techniques from the literature on private set intersection, and helps clarify how these techniques generalize (and don’t generalize) to the problem of PSU.
+In the semi-honest setting, we provide a four-round protocol and two-round protocol, each with two variants.
+Our four-round protocol focusing on runtime out-performs the state-of-the-art in runtime for the majority of the medium bandwidth settings ($100$Mbps) and the large set size ($\geq 2^{20}$) settings, with a runtime that is 1.04X-1.25X faster than existing protocols.
+Our other four-round variant focusing on communication outperforms the state-of-the-art in communication by up to a factor of 1.43 when the set size $\geq 2^{18}$.
+On the other hand, our two-round protocol is only slightly more expensive but has the property that the receiver message can be re-used across multiple executions.
+All our semi-honest protocols are post-quantum secure if post-quantum primitives (OKVS and OT) are used.
+In the setting where the sender is malicious, we provide the first protocols that avoid using expensive zero-knowledge proofs.
+Our four-round protocol costs less than double in both communication and computation compared to all other semi-honest constructions, showcasing great efficiency.
+As in the semi-honest setting, we also give a more expensive protocol that allows the receiver message to be re-used.
+Our work draws on several techniques from the literature on private set intersection and helps clarify how these techniques generalize (and don't generalize) to the problem of private set union.

 Metadata